UF-Xie-Lab/7SK-python-tools/README.md

 # 7SK-python-tools
-A set of scripts in python used for analysis of ChIP-seq and SLAM-seq datasets
+A set of scripts in python used for analysis of ChIP-seq and m6A-seq datasets

 conversion_rate.py takes in a conversion table, as output by `hisat-3n-table` from HISAT-3N, and determines the total percent of converted bases relative to the total number of bases.